NenaS97/Troubleshooting_Common_Issues/README.md

-# Troubleshooting Common Issues – A DITA-Based Project
+# Troubleshooting Common Issues

 This project is a structured DITA-based documentation set that delivers solutions for common technical issues users frequently encounter.
-It showcases custom topic specialization, semantic troubleshooting structure, manual styling with CSS, and static HTML output publishing.
+It showcases custom domain specialization, semantic troubleshooting structure, manual styling with CSS, and static HTML output publishing.

 The goal is to provide a **realistic and reusable DITA solution** that emphasizes semantic content architecture, maintainability, and clarity—especially for technical writing and user support scenarios.